Pikey Peak Trek

 Every month can bring out different trekking experiences for you as per the season.

-This season falls under the pre-monsoon period when buds turn into flowers, trees start getting their greeny back.
-As you trek during this season, you witness forests covered with the national flower rhododendron.
+This season falls under the pre-monsoon period when buds turn into flowers, and trees start getting their green back.
+As you trek during this season, you witness forests covered with the national flower, rhododendron.

-This season falls under the post-monsoon period; a minimal amount of rainfall might occurs during September.
+This season falls under the post-monsoon period; a minimal amount of rainfall might occur during September.
 As you climb higher in elevation, you might notice a faint decrease in the temperature.

-The weather is warm and favorable to trek during this period.
-The temperature is usually 9-15 degrees during the day and gets cold by night time.
+The weather is warm and favorable to trekking during this period.
+The temperature is usually 9-15 degrees during the day and gets cold by nighttime.

-Winter and Monsoon seasons are considered the off-season time for trekking.
-They are not much popular as in any other season.
+Winter and monsoon seasons are considered the off-season time for trekking.
+They are not as popular as in any other season.
 It is less crowded during this period of the year.

-Likewise, in monsoon ( June, July, August), you might face heavy rainfalls as it rains a lot in this region.
+Likewise, in the monsoon (June, July, August), you might face heavy rainfalls as it rains a lot in this region.
 The trails are muddy and slippery, which makes it hard and demanding to walk through.

 So if you are planning to travel during this time of the year, then be prepared for the cold and rain.